viny182/KFloorP/README.md

 After adding the lines above to your confituration, remember to **restart your Home Assistant Core**.

-3. Open the **setup.js** file on your webserver using any text editor and follow the instructions inside to add your Home Assistant IP/URL, your LongLived Token, your floorplan images and your devices.
+3. Open the **setup.js** file that is inside the folder **js** on your webserver using any text editor and follow the instructions inside to add your Home Assistant IP/URL, your LongLived Token, your floorplan images and your devices.

 4. Go to the Experimental Web Browser on your Kindle or any PC Browser and open your webserver URL to check it out.
 E.g.: http://x.x.x.x:8080/kfloorp/index.html